 The most common change that you will observe early is a shrinking of your waistline.
 An overall drop in weight soon follows.
 (At first this is just water weight, so don’t get too excited about it right away.
 Dropping excess weight will continue past this point, ultimately reducing your body fat composition.)

 Sweating pattern will change.
-When you are leptin resistant, profuse sweating at any time is common.
-When you are leptin sensitive, sweating is more normal – i.e., you sweat when you are supposed to sweat.
+When you’re leptin resistant, profuse sweating at any time is common.
+When you’re leptin sensitive, sweating is more normal – i.e., you sweat when you’re supposed to sweat.

-Expect better recovery from exercise once you reintroduce it into your fitness program.
-Your hunger and cravings will disappear.
-You will awaken every morning refreshed and ready to tackle the new day.
+Expect better recovery from exercise once you reintroduce it into your fitness program, too.
+Your hunger and cravings will continue to disappear.
+You’ll awaken every morning refreshed and ready to tackle the new day.

 That’s It for Now

-One thing I want to mention before signing off is the new name for Alzheimer’s Disease that has been floating around lately.
+One thing I want to mention before signing off is perhaps one of the scariest things I’ve ever heard about obesity.
+The brain inflammation behind it has led to a new name for Alzheimer’s Disease that has been floating around lately.

 Obesity and Alzheimer’s creep up as you age.
-They are linked by the development of brain inflammation in response to insulin (and leptin) resistance.
+They’re linked by the development of brain inflammation in response to insulin (and leptin) resistance.
 What this means is that getting control of your leptin signaling pathway provides benefits for your brain health.
 Indeed, there is no better alternative.

 All in all, this is a big win, wouldn’t you say?